History of the Jews in Hungary: Efforts to rescue Jews

-Very few members of the Catholic or Protestant clergy raised their voices against sending the Jews to their death.
+Very few Catholic or Protestant clergy members raised their voices against sending the Jews to their death.
 (Notable was Bishop Áron Márton's sermon in Kolozsvár on May 18).
 The Catholic Primate of Hungary, Serédi decided not to issue a pastoral letter condemning the deportation of the Jews.

-Rome was liberated on June 4, D-day landing in Normandy was on June 6.
-But on June 15, the Mayor of Budapest designated 2,000 (5%) "starred" houses where every Jew (20%+) had to move together.
+On June 15, the Mayor of Budapest designated 2,000 (5%) "starred" houses where every Jew (20%+) had to move together.
 The authorities thought that the Allies would not bomb Budapest because the "starred" houses were scattered around the town.
-At the end of June, the Pope in Rome, The King of Sweden, and, in strong terms, President Franklin D. Roosevelt urged the halt to the deportations.
-Admiral Horthy ordered the suspension of all deportations on July 6.
+At the end of June, Pope Pius XII, Swedish King Gustav VI, and, in strong terms, U.S. President Franklin D. Roosevelt urged for an immediate halt to the deportations.
+Horthy ordered the suspension of all deportations on July 6.
 Nonetheless, another 45,000 Jews were deported from the Trans-Danubian region and the outskirts of Budapest to Auschwitz after this day.
 "After the failed attempt on Hitler's life, the Germans backed off from pressing Horthy's regime to continue further, large-scale deportations, although some smaller groups continued to be deported by train.
 In late August, Horthy refused Eichmann's request to restart the deportations.
 Himmler ordered Eichmann to leave Budapest."

 The Sztójay government rescheduled the date of deportation of the Jews of Budapest to Auschwitz to August 27.
 But the Romanians switched sides on August 23, 1944, causing huge problems for the German military.
 Himmler ordered the cancellation of further deportations from Hungary on August 25, in return for nothing more than Saly Mayer’s promise to see whether the Germans' demands would be met.
 Horthy finally dismissed Prime Minister Sztójay on August 29, the same day the Slovak National uprising against the Nazis started.

-In spite of the change of government, Hungarian troops occupied parts of Southern Transylvania, Romania, and massacred hundreds of Jews in Kissármás (Sărmașu; Sărmașu massacre), Marosludas (Luduș; Luduș massacre) and other places starting September 4.
+Despite the change of government, Hungarian troops occupied parts of Southern Transylvania, Romania, and massacred hundreds of Jews in Kissármás (Sărmașu; Sărmașu massacre), Marosludas (Luduș; Luduș massacre) and other places starting September 4.